sandialabs/Integrase-On-Demand/README.md

 TTAGCGGTGGatccataGTAAGTAAG

+NOTE: If providing sequences in search mode, they need not match the above case-formatting (i.e. UPPERCASElowercaseUPPERCASE), where the lowercase portion represents shared sequence between attB and attP (ID-block).
+Sequences provided are searched for within the attB database in a case-insensitive manner.
+Search mode will also find all attBs in which a query sequence is found within (i.e **TTAGCGGTGGATCCATAGTAAGTAAG** would hit GTC**TTAGCGGtggatccatagtaAGTAAG**GGA).
+For a target attachment site with a known ID-block, it is recommended to start search using <10bp-flank>\<ID-block\><10bp-flank>.
+If an ID-block is not known, try starting with 22-bp sequences.

 ### Use-case examples by mode:
 I.	User wants to develop a system for inserting a genetic element in the genome of a particular organism:
   - Use taxonomic mode to find reference islands in near neighbor genomes.
 Access final_candidates for list of best attB sites and predicted integrase proteins